 Join the 2021 Friends of Winter Camp Park Program now!

 The initial major projects have been funded by contributions from the twelve homeowner partners, including the purchase of the land, construction of two family-sized pavilions, and significant excavation and grading to mediate water flow.

 Contributions by other homeowners helped purchase picnic tables and property maintenance and enhancement.

 Continued support is needed from the community to accomplish other projects and to pay for recurring expenses of nearly $4000 (insurance, taxes, electric, computer services and portable potty), and to keep this area FREE FOR ALL.

 So, join the Friends of the Park program to support this goal.

-The Woodstock 50 Anniversary celebration was a huge success.
+The Woodstock 50 Anniversary celebration was a huge success in 2019.
 The festival was attended by over 200 neighbors and friends.
 For many, it was their first visit to Winter Camp Park.

 The band, formed solely for this event, was AWESOME!
 It consisted of Woods residents and their friends, led by Brian McMahon, who formed the band, and they practiced in just in less than three months time.
 Many attendees commented that they could not tell if the live band was playing or if the song was coming from DJ Dan Forte.
 They were that good!!
 We certainly have a talented community!